dmoore1989/quenchd/README.md

 Phase 3 adds organization to the Beers.
 Beers belong to a Brewer and Check Ins belong to a Venue.
 Create JSON API for Brewers and Venues.
-For creating, and updating breweries and venues, I will make these items via the standard rails HTTP request as only owner and brewers can make these changes.
+For creating, and updating breweries and venues, I will make these items via the standard rails HTTP request as only owner and brewers can make these changes (not normal users).
 All of these items in addition to checkins can be liked.

 [Details][phase-three]

 ### Phase 4: Search functionality (1 day)

-Phase 4 will implement my sites search functionality.
+Phase 4 will implement my site's search functionality.
 Users can search for Beers, Breweries, and Venues by toggling between the three.
-There will be a react component search bar which will organize all three on the header bar.
+There will be a react component search bar which will organize all three on the header bar in addition to the individual search page.

 [Details][phase-four]

 ### Phase 5: Friends and Images (1.5 days)

 Phase 5 introduces two new features.
-First, can add friends to their profiles.
+First, userscan add friends to their profiles.
 These friends must be approved and once that occurs they will be able to see each others check ins.
-I will add a friends page to search for  In addition, I will add image functionality to my users and checkins so users can share photos of their drinks.
+I will add a friends page to search for new friends to be added.
+In addition, I will add image functionality to my users and checkins so users can share photos of their drinks.

 [Details][phase-five]